 The Scores: About the Scoring…

-Smell: 19 / 20.
-Rich and complex with Buttery Shortbread, Vanilla, Butterscotch, Custard and Cream.
+Smell: Rich and complex with Buttery Shortbread, Vanilla, Butterscotch, Custard and Cream.

 Taste: Caramel, Toffee and Honeycomb with Chocolate and Creamy Vanilla.
 Changes and evolves with time in the glass.

-Overall: 45.5 / 50.
-It may be an oddity from some fantasy land where whisky and techno hang out together, but it is also a damn fine dram that more than justifies the price and you can’t say fairer than that.
+It may be an oddity from some fantasy land where whisky and techno hang out together, but it is also a damn fine dram which more than justifies it’s price.